ChrisRawstone/DMiAI2024/Cell_Classification/README.md

 pip install -r requirements.txt
 ```

-Make sure to put the models from the link in folder:
+Make sure to put the models from the gdrive link in folder:
-models/MODELS_FINAL_DEPLOY
+Cell_Classification/MODELS_FINAL_DEPLOY

 ### Serve your endpoint